tinymce/tinymce-docs/get-started/first-steps.md

 ---
 layout: default
 title: 1.
 Your First Steps
+description_short: Setup TinyMCE in less than 5 minutes (on your desktop).
-description: Get started in less than 5 minutes.
+description: Get a local instance of TinyMCE up and running in less than 5 minutes.
 keywords: tinymce, script, textarea
 ---